 Fergus Reid is an independent trustee of the Morgan Stanley Fund Group, where he has served in that capacity for more than ten years.
 Mr. Reid has served as a director of Park Avenue Funds, and the Dreyfus National Bank & Trust Company.
 Currently he is Chairman and Chief Executive Officer of Lumelite Corporation.

 David S. Ruder

-David S. Ruder, Chairman of the board of the Mutual Fund Directors Forum emeritus, is the William W. Gurley Memorial Professor of Law Emeritus at Northwestern University School of Law in Chicago.
+David S. Ruder, Emeritus Chairman of the board of the Mutual Fund Directors Forum, is the William W. Gurley Memorial Professor of Law Emeritus at Northwestern University School of Law in Chicago.
+He was Dean of the School from 1977 to 1985.
 From 1987 to 1989 he served as Chairman of the United States Securities and Exchange Commission.
-After leaving the Commission, he joined Baker & McKenzie as partner and senior counsel and rejoined the faculty at Northwestern University School of Law, where he had previously served as Dean.
-Mr. Ruder is a former trustee of the International Accounting Standards Committee Foundation, which oversees the International Accounting Standards Board, and a former member of the Board of Governors of the National Association of Securities Dealers, Inc. He is the founding Chairman of the Securities and Exchange Commission Historical Society.
+Mr. Ruder is a former trustee of the Financial Accounting Foundation, which oversees the Financial Accounting Standards Board, and a former trustee of the International Financial Reporting Standards Foundation, which oversees the International Accounting Standards Board.
+He is a former member of the Board of Governors of the National Association of Securities Dealers, Inc. and was the founding Chairman of the Securities and Exchange Commission Historical Society.

 Allan S. Mostoff